-This is a simple, Easy Kale Salad recipe that is packed full of fresh veggies, tangy, homemade lemon dressing, crunchy nuts and sweet, plump raisins.
-Easy to make-ahead and ready in less than 10 minutes!
-A quick and easy salad recipe you don’t want to miss!
+This Easy Kale Salad recipe is packed full of fresh veggies, tangy, homemade lemon dressing, crunchy nuts and sweet, plump raisins.
+You can make it ahead and have it ready in less than 10 minutes!
+This is a quick and easy salad recipe you don’t want to miss!

-Even people that claim they do not like kale, absolutely LOVE this easy kale salad!
+Even people that claim they do not like kale, absolutely LOVE this salad recipe!
 It has that heartiness from the dark, leafy kale, crunchiness from the pistachios, sweetness from the raisins, and a beautiful pucker from the tangy, bold lemon dressing.

 A salad dressing that is not really made for anyone that doesn’t like lemon.
 Check out my recipe variations below for my non-lemon lover option which I have tested on my beloved non-lemon lover husband.
 Haha!

 Kale is a cruciferous vegetable similar to broccoli or Brussel sprouts.
 Mostly in season in the winter but luckily it’s available year-round.

 There are two popular types of kale you will find at most grocery stores.